foudilboukelal/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty a script that switch the user on linux whoami to show the superuser name groups to show all the groups that the current user is a part su chown is a script to change the ownership of a file
+su betty a script that switch the user on linux whoami to show the superuser name groups to show all the groups that the current user is a part sudo chown is a script to change the ownership of a file